HISTORY OF THE HOUSTON FEDERATION OF GARDEN CLUBS

 Our many projects and activities have been funded by our own efforts.
 We have staged Christmas bazaars, holiday home tours, Christmas tree sprees, and holiday extravaganzas and drawings.
 There have been style shows; rummage sales, garage sales, bake sales, plant sales; game parties; book signings; teas, trips to points of interest near and far; and workshops of all kinds.
 We have published and sold date calendars, recipe booklets, and the Gardeners’ Journal.
 The generosity of our members at Christmas time has been tremendous.
 We have for many years collected and donated toys and filled stockings for children, working with such organizations as the Good Fellows, Toys for Tots, the Salvation Army and Star of Hope.

 A community project during the 2001-2003 administration involved planning and designing landscaping for a new Community Center in the midst of a 200-home Habitat for Humanity neighborhood in northeast Houston.
 During the 2003-2004 administration we began working with the planning committee at Rice University to establish the Lynn Lowery Arboretum; and we began the “Seeds for Life” project, working with Texas Garden Clubs and National Garden Clubs.
 Members have served on the planning committees for the Margaret Sharpe Antique Rose Garden at the University of Houston, the Houston Botanic Garden and the Mayor’s Garden Center Advisory Board.
-Substantial monetary contributions were also made to these projects.
-For many years, our members have provided volunteer and monetary support to the Brookwood Community, a residential and day program for adults who are functionally disabled.
-We have assisted with activities in the greenhouses and encourage our clubs to visit their Gift and Garden Center and Café in Brookshire, Texas.
+As part of our Garden Therapy outreach, our members provide volunteer and monetary support to the Brookwood Community, a residential and day program for adults who are functionally disabled.
+We schedule volunteers in the greenhouses and encourage our clubs to visit their Gift and Garden Center and Café in Brookshire, Texas as well as supporting Brookwood by purchasing poinsettias.
+Many of which are, in turn, donated.